Mountain Biking

 Is Ellicottville good for beginner mountain bikers?

 Yes.
-Start with green flow laps at the Holiday Valley bike park, where the lift removes all the climbing, then progress to easier marked loops in the state forest before moving to blue and black terrain.
+Start at the HoliMont Bike Park, where the lift removes all the climbing: ride up, warm up on Sasquatch and Boundary Line, and come down Vagabond or Sundown, both greens.
+Then progress to easier marked loops in the state forest before moving to blue and black terrain.

 When is mountain bike season in Ellicottville?